MathiasTensor/QuantumBilliards.jl/README.md

 ![cfie_holes](examples/cfie_wav_hus_holes.png)

 Examples of a domain with holes, restricted via Beyn's subspace projection to Reflection(-1,-1).
 It is an example of a mixed type system, where the outer high angular momentum nodes do not see the interior holes and behave like a regular circle billiard.
 Once it penetrates deeper into the billiard it disperses giving rise to nontrivial patterns with localization.
+The irrep is real, therefore the u(s) should be real.
+One can check that the resulting u(s) in the plots can be made real with a global phase shift (as can be seen from PH functions being symmetric p -> -p)